citusdata/citus_docs/get_started/tutorial_multi_tenant.rst

 .. note::

     This tutorial assumes that you already have Citus installed and running.
-If you don't have Citus running, you can setup Citus locally using one of the options from:ref:`development`.
+If you don't have Citus running, you can setup Citus locally using one of the options from :ref:`development`.

 Data model and sample data